duo2208/total-search-API/README.md

 # Total-Search-API
 * https://
-* node.js, React, ElasticSearch
+* use the 'node.js, React'
+* use the 'ElasticSearch' as a search engine.
+* use the 'Apache Nifi' to process and distribute data.

 ## Feature
-1. total Search
+1. single Search
+2. multi Search

 ## More Study
 1. ejs to React
 2. detail Search
 3. date Filtering
-4. 프로젝트 구조를 standard 하게 바꾼다
+4. Change the structure of the project to standard-API.